siddhartha-chandra/ChromosomeBuilder/README.md

 There is a possibility that there could be a mutation in gene collection, which would cause a noisy pattern in the gene, breaking the longest common subsequence match between two DNA sequences.
-To tackle this, we can apply advanced string matching algorithms like Ratcliff-Obershelp to ensure that noise does not affect the matching.
+To tackle this, we might be able to use string matching algorithms like Ratcliff-Obershelp to ensure that noise does not affect the matching.